twistingmercury/kryptr/Readme.md

 # kryptr...

 ...is a file encryption tool that I use to protect sensitive documents.
-It is also a pretext for me to explore Go's crypto packages, using asymmetric cryptographic algorithm (RSA) and symetric algortithms (AES).
+It is also a pretext for me to explore Go's crypto packages, using asymmetric cryptographic algorithms (RSA) and symetric algortithms (AES).

 ## Using kryptr